Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 ### Core principles

 Basic tenets of information security are confidentiality, integrity and availability.
 Every element of an information security program must be designed to implement one or more of these principles.
-Together they are called the CIA Triad.
+Together they are called the CIA triad.

 #### Confidentiality